soimort/soimort.github.io/mst/5/src.md

         * **Knowledge** is *justified true belief*. (though questioned by the *Gettier problem* [@gettier1963justified])
     * How do we categorize our knowledge?
         * **A priori** knowledge is independent of empirical evidence.
 Examples: knowledge deduced by logical deductions or mathematical proofs.
-        * **A posteriori** is dependent of empirical evidence.
+        * **A posteriori** knowledge is dependent of empirical evidence.
 Examples: knowledge induced by statistical inference or learning (either human or machine learning).
     * **Science** is the approach to filter out unreliable knowledge and gather together reliable knowledge as a **theory**.
     * What qualifies as a science?
         * See the *demarcation problem*.